but-io/.github/profile/README.md

 ## Welcome to but.io 👋 ![](https://views.whatilearened.today/views/github/but-io/but-io.svg)

 ### What we are building👩‍🍳
-- 🙋‍♀️ We are working on interesting thins with Rust/Java/Scala
+- 🙋‍♀️ We are working on interesting things with Rust/Java/Scala
 - 🌈 Details will publish soon.
 - 👩‍💻 Repos and docs are on the way.
 - 🍿 Only 3 teammate currently.